SCIInstitute/SCIRun/docs/user_doc/ClassicTutorial.md

 ## Setting Visualization Parameters

-Now review the tools at the top of the ViewScene window (see {numref}`fig-top-controls`).
-Buttons at the top of the ViewScene window are used for the following functions:
+Now review the tools at the top of the ViewScene window (see {numref}`fig-controls`).
+Buttons at the top of the ViewScene window are used for the following functions (for detailed information about the functionality of each tool, refer to the [ViewScene module documentation](../modules/Render/ViewScene.md)):

+- Auto View: restores the display back to a default condition.
+This is very useful when objects disappear from the view window due to a combination of settings
-- Object Selection:
+- Object Selection
-- AutoView:
-- Screenshot:
+- View Options
-- Lights:
+- Camera Locks
-- Axes Controls:
+- Screenshot
-- Locks:
+- Auto Rotate

-Buttons on the left side of the ViewScene window (see {numref}`fig-left-controls`) are used for the following functions:
+Buttons on the left side of the ViewScene window (see {numref}`fig-controls`) are used for the following functions:

-- Auto-rotate:
+- Background Color
-- Scene color:
+- Orientation Axes
-- Plane settings:
+- Plane Settings
-- Fog controls:
+- Fog Controls
+- Material Properties
--
+- Headlight
-- Orientation Axes:
+- Additional Lights
-- Scale Bar:
+- Scale Bar

+Buttons on the right side of the ViewScene window (see {numref}`fig-controls`) are used for the following functions:

+- Groups
+- Mouse Controls
-- Mouse/Zoom controls:
+- Report Problems

 :::{figure-md} fig-controls

 ![ViewScene window controls](ClassicTutorial_figures/viewscenecontrols.png)